 Reduce Your Waste!
 We Recycle and Compost at Columbia.

 Look for the appropriate bins to place your waste.
 We recycle Paper, Plastics, Aluminum and Glass products.
 We compost food waste and paper products (there are Coffee Cup disposal bins in building lobbies!).
+Check out our new Compost Posters for more info!
 And bring in used batteries and drop off in receptacles near our security desks in most buildings.

 Transit Matters: Bike, Bus, Train, Carpool, Walk (or Skateboard)

 Being in the South Loop, we have access to all means of transportation options.
 Look for ways to reduce your commuting footprint.
-Use your Upass on CTA, bike or DIVVY (wear a helmet), join a car-sharing service (use Columbia Discounts for memberships), walk along the Lakefront (if that's your speed), or grind it out on your skateboard.
+Use your Upass on CTA, bike or DIVVY (find a station near campus and get a Student DIVVY membership), join a car-sharing service (use Columbia Discounts for memberships), walk along the Lakefront (if that's your speed), or grind it out on your skateboard.

 Columbia College Chicago seeks to use sustainability to better position students and the college to meet the emerging challenges and opportunities in the 21st Century.
 This includes a holistic commitment to environmental responsibility, social equity, and economic vitality.
 The college commits to integrate educational excellence, operational efficiency, and community responsibility in an ongoing search for a better global future.
 In addressing the climate challenge by reducing global warming emissions and by integrating sustainability into the academic and social experience, the College will educate students who will communicate creatively, shape the public's perceptions of issues and events, and author the culture of their times.

 We strive to build the campus into a sustainable community: